USS William D. Porter (DD-579)

+Construction

-William D. Porter was laid down on 7 May 1942 at Orange, Texas, United States, by the Consolidated Steel Corporation; launched on 27 September 1942, sponsored by Miss Mary Elizabeth Reeder; and commissioned on 6 July 1943.
-The ship is predominantly remembered today for the string of extremely unfortunate events that plagued her short three-year career during World War II.
+William D. Porter was laid down on 7 May 1942 at Orange, Texas, United States, by the Consolidated Steel Corporation; launched on 27 September 1942, sponsored by Miss Mary Elizabeth Reeder; commissioned on 6 July 1943.

 Atlantic service

 William D. Porter departed Orange shortly after being commissioned.
 After stops at Galveston, TX, and Algiers, LA, the destroyer headed for Guantanamo Bay, Cuba, on 30 July 1943 for shakedown.
 She completed shakedown a month later and, following a brief stop at Bermuda, continued on to Charleston, SC, where she arrived on 7 September.
 Porter completed post-shakedown repairs at Charleston and got underway for Norfolk, Va., at the end of the month.
 For about five weeks, the warship operated from Norfolk conducting battle practice with USS Intrepid and other ships of the Atlantic Fleet.